 The Financial Impact of Taking Benefits Early or at Full Retirement Age

 Early and advanced planning could help alleviate some of these issues.
-Moreover, when it comes to outperforming the markets, it would be hard to justify giving up a guaranteed return of 8% annually for the volatility of the equity or fixed income markets.
+Moreover, it would be hard to justify giving up a guaranteed return of 8% annually for the volatility of the equity or fixed income markets when it comes to outperforming the markets.

 So, what are the financial impacts of taking Social Security benefits early?
 Here’s how it works if your full retirement age is 67, meaning you were born after 1960;